uoloyola/nitro-deploy/README.md

 Release
 =======

+In our project we have set up a Jenkins job that execute the following maven task:
+    mvn clean install p:assemble-dist -DtargetEnv=prod
+When the build is completed, it uploads the distribution file to an FTP server within the DMZ of our production network.

+The first step is to download the release dist to the Jboss node:

     local ~$> ssh user@jboss.prod

     jboss.prod ~$> cd /opt/polopoly/scripts

     jboss.prod /opt/polopoly/scripts$> ./download_dist.sh
     // interactive //

+Once download is completed we can start the release suite:

     jboss.prod /opt/polopoly/scripts$> ./perform_release.sh
     ....  unpacking the release, stop remote servers, distribute WARs ...